-- O If one of the interchange roads is on the PHFS, no additional miles are required for this interchange project.
+- If one of the interchange roads is on the PHFS, no additional miles are required for this interchange project.
 This includes reconfiguring ramps, widening an overcrossing, signalizing ramps, and/or adding connections to reduce weaving which will improve operations for the mainline particularly if congestion on the ramps/non-PHFS crossing causes queues to extend onto the PHFS.
-This is consistent with clarification that FHWA provided at the April 3, 2017 meeting of the Technical Working Group. - on the mainline segment that corresponds to the largest project "footprint."
+This is consistent with clarification that FHWA provided at the April 3, 2017 meeting of the Technical Working Group. - If neither of the roads is on the PHFS, project sponsor should measure the distance on the mainline segment that corresponds to the largest project "footprint."
 For example, if the interchange project includes adding a new lane on one of the highways in addition to ramp modifications, the CUFC/CRFC would correspond to the distance of the widening component of the project.
-Per the logic for an interchange on the PHFS, only one of the intersecting roads needs to be designated as a CUFC/CRFC. - o If an interchange project includes significant mainline widening, the portion of the widening beyond the extent of the interchange would need to be designated as a CRFC/CUFC.
+Per the logic for an interchange on the PHFS, only one of the intersecting roads needs to be designated as a CUFC/CRFC. - If an interchange project includes significant mainline widening, the portion of the widening beyond the extent of the interchange would need to be designated as a CRFC/CUFC.
 If the interchange is on the PHFS, then the interchange would be exempt and mileage would only be assigned to the widening portion of the project beyond the interchange extents on a non-PHFS route. - See Appendix Item 1 for examples of CUFC/CRFC designations for interchange projects.